 Start with values

 Focusing on company values that employees can align themselves behind can have a huge impact on how engaged employees are – and your ability to attract and retain top talent.
 By aligning employee benefits, reward and recognition with company values, you can bring those values to life and give employees the opportunity to live them every day.
 Employees don’t just know the problem; they know the answer too.
-In our Global Recognition Report, 89% of employees believe people should be recognised for embodying the values of the company.
+In our Evolution report, 50% of employees believe people should be recognised for embodying the values of the company.
 This need for recognition is particularly important in a remote or hybrid working environment, where traditional means of demonstrating and celebrating values may not be as feasible.

 Sustainability and inclusivity in the spotlight